Azareal/Gosora/docs/installation.md

 This section explains how to set things up without running the batch or shell files.
 For Windows, you will likely have to open up cmd.exe (the app called Command Prompt in Win10) to run these commands inside or something similar, while with Linux you would likely use the Terminal or console.

-Linux is similar, however you might need to use cd and mv a bit more like in the shell files due to the differences in go build across platforms.
-Additionally, Linux doesn't require `StackExchange/wmi` or `/x/sys/windows`

-You also need to substitute the `gosora.exe` bits for `./Gosora` on Linux.
 For more info, you might want to take a gander inside the `./run-linux` and `./install-linux` shell files to see how they're implemented.

+Linux:

 ```bash
 git clone https://github.com/Azareal/Gosora gosora